CI-Tom/Portfolio_Project2/README.md

 ## Credits

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.
+The idea to create a Tic Tac Toe game came from multiple YouTube videos.

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
+- The basic design was taken from the YouTube channel [JavaScript Academy](https://youtu.be/B3pmT7Cpi24) and adapted for this project
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The fucntion for updating a cell when clicked was taken from YouTube channel [Bro Code](https://youtu.be/AnmwHjpEhtA).

 ### Media

-- All media on the website is my own
+- All media except for the Font Awsome icons is my own.